peteroupc/Numbers/README.md

 Release notes
 -------
+Version 1.1.2

+- Add .NET Framework 4.0 targeted assembly to avoid compiler warnings that can appear when this package is added to a project that targets .NET Framework 4.0 or later.

+Version 1.1.1

+- Numbers .NET 2.0 assembly had wrong version number.

-Version 1.1.
+Version 1.1.0

-- Add build targeting .NET Framework 2.0.
+- Added build targeting .NET Framework 2.0.

 Version 1.0.2